openbullet/openbullet2-docs/docs/lolicode/external-libraries.md

 3. Create a .NET 10 console application using `dotnet new console`.
 4. Add the library to the project using `dotnet add package <library-name>`.
 For example, to add the `Humanizer` library, you would write `dotnet add package Humanizer`.
 5. Build the project using `dotnet build`.
-6. Navigate to the `bin/Debug/net10.0` folder and copy the `.dll` file of the library, and any dependencies, to the `UserData/Plugins` folder of OpenBullet 2.
+6. Navigate to the `bin/Debug/net10.0` folder and copy the `.dll` file of the library, along with any dependencies, to the `UserData/Plugins` folder of OpenBullet 2.
 7. Restart OpenBullet 2.

 ## Using a library